 We’ve established that San Juan is the cultural (and literal) capital of Puerto Rico, but it’s not the only place of cultural significance on the island.
-Ponce, aka the “Museum City” is home to (what else?) a ton of museums and rich points of interest relevant to Puerto Rican culture.
+Ponce, aka the “Museum City,” is home to tons of museums and points of interest relevant to Puerto Rican culture.

-As for architectural appeal, there may be no better example than the Cathedral of Our Lady of Guadalupe, which blends Caribbean and Spanish designs and has been standing for over 300 years.
+As for architectural appeal, there may be no better example than the Cathedral of Our Lady of Guadalupe, which blends Caribbean and Spanish designs, and has been standing for over 300 years.
 Or, enjoy the area’s rich natural beauty while horseback riding on the beach (maybe during a romantic Puerto Rico getaway).

 The best hotel in Ponce: The Fox Resort